Google Shopping Checklist for Agencies

 No distracting backgrounds: Avoid backgrounds that could distract from the product.

-Tip: Connect with product photographers to whom you can refer your clients if no suitable product images are available.
+Tip: Connect with product photographers you can refer your clients to if they lack suitable product images.

 Do:

-Use your own CSS for your clients: Provide your clients with a custom Google CSS from your agency to give them a bidding advantage and generate visibility for your agency.
+Use your own CSS for your clients: Provide your clients with a dedicated Google CSS from your agency to give them a bidding advantage and generate visibility for your agency.

 Don't:

-Don’t use no CSS: Without CSS, your clients automatically pay a margin of the click price to Google Shopping Europe.
+Do not use CSS: Without CSS, your clients automatically pay a margin on the click price to Google Shopping Europe.

 Do:

-Regularly update your product data: Ensure that your Google Shopping product listings are always up-to-date and accurate.
+Regularly update your product data: Ensure your Google Shopping product listings are always current and accurate.

-Make exact availability statements: Use the availability statuses provided by Google, such as "in_stock", "out_of_stock", or "preorder".
+Provide exact availability information: Use the availability statuses provided by Google, such as "in_stock", "out_of_stock", or "preorder".

-Provide accurate pricing information: Ensure that the price you indicate in Google Shopping matches the price on the landing page.
+Correctly state pricing information: Ensure that the price you specify in Google Shopping matches the price on the landing page.

 Don't:

-No inaccurate availability statements: Vague statements such as "generally available" should be avoided.
+No inaccurate availability information: Vague statements like "generally available" should be avoided.

-Avoid price information without VAT: VAT should be included in the specified price to avoid misunderstandings.
+Avoid pricing information without VAT: VAT should be included in the stated price to prevent misunderstandings.

-Don’t use inconsistent data: Inconsistencies between your Google Shopping data and the landing page can result in your ads being removed.
+Do not use inconsistent data: Inconsistencies between your Google Shopping data and the landing page can lead to your ads being removed.

 Do: